 I have a love affair with dairy products.
 Seriously.
 I am a milk snob.
 I had to give up dairy while breastfeeding my twins and it was miserable.
 So hard.
-I did it because my son was allergic and I loved him dearly, but as soon as he was weaned, I went right back to my cheese, milk and ice cream.
+I did it because my son was allergic and I loved him dearly, but as soon as he was weaned, I went right back to my cheese, liquid milk and ice cream.

 But dairy in my food storage?
 Man that intimidated me!
 All I could think was “GROSS!”
 Being the milk snob that I am, drinking gross milk sounded worse than not drinking it at all.
 So, I avoided the subject.
 Even after I began seriously working on our food storage I still avoided the subject for about a year.